Catholics applaud President Trump, hit birth control at prayer breakfast

 Early reports accused Nick and his schoolmates of mocking and antagonizing the activist, but later reports showed they did not instigate or exacerbate the encounter.

-In his speech, William Saunders Jr. asked Julie and Ted Sandmann to stand up, saying their son was “verbally assaulted” by a counterprotester and “brutally demonized by the mass media.
+In his speech, William Saunders Jr. asked Julie and Ted Sandmann to stand up, saying their son was “verbally assaulted” by a counterprotester and “brutally demonized by the mass media.’

-“It was a circus,” said Mr. Saunders Jr., chairman of the Federalist Society’s Religious Liberty Group and director of the Program in Human Rights at Catholic University.
+“It was a circus,” said Mr. Saunders, who is chairman of the Federalist Society’s Religious Liberty Group and director of the Program in Human Rights at Catholic University.

+Little mention was made of the church’s clergy sex abuse scandal, other than prayers for healing and for the scandal to end.
+Speakers also made few references to the fire that badly damaged Notre Dame Cathedral in Paris last week.
+Social and domestic policy issues energized the gathering.

+Bishop Thomas J. Olmsted of Phoenix, Arizona, condemned birth control as part of the “heresies” of the sexual revolution.
+He also criticized the marriage equality movement, saying today’s “gender ideology” proponents’ historic roots lie in Martin Luther, King Henry VIII and other heretical figures.

 The Washington Times Comment Policy